salacika/DE1SQL/SQL6/README.md

 Event engine runs scheduled jobs/tasks.
 We can us it for scheduling ETL processes.

-Basics on how to check the state of the scheduler
+Basics on how to check the state of the scheduler.
 Check if scheduler is running

 `SHOW VARIABLES LIKE "event_scheduler";`